-His recent projects address the topics of ecological crisis, the impact of nature on human spiritual life and nature's importance for mental stability and development.
+His projects address the notion of human interaction with plants, their impact on human spiritual life and their importance for mental stability and development.
 The materials for his installations are located on extensive spiritual pilgrimages in forests in near and far countries.
 Vačkář's recent video is revealing the complexity of the human and plants relation.
 His objective is to participate on decolonisation of nature and to question the history and human only perspective on so called invasive plants.

 He has been in residencies at Delfina Foundation in London, Art Unlimited in New York, Boghossian Foundation in Brussels, Pavillion at Palais de Tokyo in Paris and other venues.

 His works are in public collections in S.M.A.K., Ghent, Belgium, Museum Morsbroich in Leverkusen, Germany, FRAC Languedoc-Roussillon, ETH Zürich (Swiss Federal Institute of Technology in Zurich) – Grafische Sammlung, Zurich, Switzerland, Prague City Gallery, Czech Republic, GASK, Kutna Hora, Czech Republic, Galerie Klatovy/Klenova, Klatovy, Czech Republic.